Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/1-pounce.md

 The room was utterly silent.

-"So…now that you know, are there any questions?"
+"So... now that you know, are there any questions?"

 There were none.
 Perhaps they were too stunned, or perhaps they simply understood their fates were now bound to an impossible mission.
 In either case, Meereo let it be.
 They had work to do.